-Although it may seem like Islands has remained mostly the same over the past two decades, especially when compared to the other parks in the Central Florida area, you may be surprised at the alterations that have occurred – and, even more importantly, the reasoning behind them.
+Although it may seem like Islands has remained mostly the same over the past two decades (well, until just recently, perhaps), especially when compared to the other parks in the Central Florida area, you may be surprised at the alterations that have occurred – and, even more importantly, the reasoning behind them.

 1. Cartoon World

 The concept of doing a Disneyland-esque park, containing several different lands devoted to several different themes, never changed since the very earliest days of designing the new theme park, all the way back in 1993 (just a few short years after Universal Studios Florida had first opened its doors).
 What did change, however, was the content of those themed areas.